mbabynames search ✿

 Marie Rose

-Meaning: Marie = "noble and strong", Rose = "rose flower".
+Meaning: Marie = "beloved", Rose = "rose flower".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Marie Grace

-The meaning of Marie is "noble and strong"; Grace is "grace, elegance".
+The meaning of Marie is "beloved"; Grace is "grace, elegance".
 There is a natural balance between the two.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Marie Anne